Mesame7/CRUD_App/README.md

 #### Delete:
 It should be tested that:
-- The attributes of a Person can be edited successfully and the DB is also holding the last updated version of the Person instance.
+- The attributes of a Person can be deleted successfully and the DB is no longer containing that Person.

-### 5. Writing tests
+### 6. Writing tests
+I'm using Jasmine to write unit tests for both UI and the API.
 #### UI Tests

-#### CRUD Tests
+    Default UI Tests were kept and configured to run successfully

+### 7. Coding depends on tests
+Every time I change some code, I check the status of the tests and see if all of them pass or not, and investigate why some of them are not passing.
+This way I make sure that my development is driven by the tests status.